By Santi, Head Van Engineer, January 19, 2026

 How can I verify a used Sprinter RV's service records are legitimate?

-Look for consistent stamped entries with shop contact details, cross-check dates and mileage against VIN history reports, request original receipts, and call listed shops to confirm.
-Be wary of generic or photocopied receipts and large unexplained gaps in records.
+Look for regular stamped entries with shop contact details, cross-check dates and miles against VIN records, ask for real receipts, and call listed shops to confirm.
+Be wary of plain or copied receipts and large unexplained gaps in records.

 What are the most common rust and corrosion spots on Sprinter RVs?

-High-risk areas include frame rails and crossmembers, rocker panels, rear door and ladder mounts, wheel wells, floor seams around slideouts, and roof seams around vents/skylights.
-Check under insulation and behind trim for hidden rust.
+High-risk areas include frame rails and crossbars, rocker panels, rear door and ladder mounts, wheel wells, floor seams around slideouts, and roof seams around vents/skylights.
+Check under lining and behind trim for hidden rust.

 How much should I budget for a professional pre-purchase inspection?

-Expect $200 to $600 for a thorough mobile RV inspection; diesel-specific engine/transmission diagnostics or frame inspections can add more.
-Cost varies by region and depth of inspection.
+Expect $200 to $600 for a thorough mobile RV check; diesel-focused engine/transmission tests or frame checks can add more.
+Cost varies by region and depth of check.

 What red flags should make me walk away from a sale?

-Clear structural rust in frame rails, evidence of major undisclosed water damage, inconsistent or falsified service records, title problems or liens, obvious odometer tampering, or a seller refusing independent inspection or secure payment methods.
+Clear frame rust, signs of major hidden water damage, and uneven or fake service records are red flags.
+Title problems or liens, obvious odometer changes, or a seller saying no to outside checks or secure payment methods are also concerning.

 I need to sell my motorhome quickly — what should I do first?

-Prioritize cleaning and fixing small but visible issues (tires, lights, leaks), gather all service records and title paperwork, set a realistic price using market comps, write an honest listing with quality photos, and consider consignment or broker services if you want speed over maximum price.
+Focus on cleaning and fixing small but clear issues like tires, lights, and leaks.
+Gather all service records and title papers.
+Set a fair price using market comps.
+Write an honest listing with good photos.
+Think about consignment or broker help if you want speed over the highest price.

-Schedule a Vansmith pre-purchase inspection or download our printable checklist to bring to viewings.
-Book an inspection or request the PDF at https://thevansmith.com/pages/contact.
+Schedule a Vansmith pre-buy check or download our printable list to bring to viewings.
+Book a check or request the PDF at https://thevansmith.com/pages/contact.